elasticsearch-dump/elasticsearch-dump/README.md

                     How many objects to retrieve
                     (default: -1 -> no limit)
 --concurrency
-                    How concurrent request is sent to a specified transport (default: 1)
+                    How many concurrent request is sent to a specified transport (default: 1)
 --concurrencyInterval
                     The length of time in milliseconds before the interval count resets.
 Must be finite.